Kabhi Khushi Kabhie Gham

-Kabhi Khushi Kabhie Gham... (transl.
-Sometimes Happiness Sometimes Sadness...), also abbreviated as K3G, is a 2001 Indian Hindi-language family drama film written and directed by Karan Johar and produced by his father Yash Johar.
-It stars Amitabh Bachchan, Jaya Bachchan, Shah Rukh Khan, Kajol, Hrithik Roshan, and Kareena Kapoor, with Rani Mukerji in a guest appearance.
+Kabhi Khushi Kabhie Gham..., also abbreviated as K3G, is a 2001 Indian Hindi-language family drama film written and directed by Karan Johar and produced by his father Yash Johar.
+Inspired by Yash Chopra's 1976 film Kabhi Kabhie, the core plot of the film is based on Bengali film Tumi Je Aamar (1994).
+It stars Amitabh Bachchan, Jaya Bachchan, Shah Rukh Khan, Kajol, Hrithik Roshan, and Kareena Kapoor, with Rani Mukerji in a extended guest appearance.
 The film follows a wealthy Indian family that becomes estranged when the adopted son is disowned by his father for marrying a woman of lower socio-economic status, leading to years of separation and eventual reconciliation.

-Development began shortly after the release of Johar’s directorial debut Kuch Kuch Hota Hai (1998).
+Johar began developing the film shortly after the release of his directorial debut Kuch Kuch Hota Hai (1998).
 Principal photography commenced on 16 October 2000 and took place across locations in India, the United Kingdom, and Egypt.
 Promoted with the tagline "It's All About Loving Your Parents", the film featured a lavish visual style and combined traditional family values with contemporary production techniques.
-The soundtrack was composed by Jatin–Lalit, Sandesh Shandilya, and Aadesh Shrivastava, with lyrics by Sameer and Anil Pandey, and a background score by Babloo Chakravarty.
+Made at a budget of ₹30 crore–₹40 crore, it was the most expensive Indian film at the time.
+The soundtrack was composed by Jatin–Lalit, Sandesh Shandilya, and Aadesh Shrivastava, with lyrics written by Sameer and Anil Pandey.

-Released theatrically on 14 December 2001, the film was produced on a then-unprecedented budget of ₹300–400 million (US$6.36–8.48 million), making it the most expensive Indian film at the time.
+Kabhie Khushi Kabhie Gham was theatrically released on 14 December 2001, and received mixed-to-positive reviews from critics who praised the performances—particularly those of Kajol, Kapoor and Jaya Bachchan—alongside its production design, music, costume design, and emotional appeal, though its extended runtime and melodramatic tone were criticized.
 It emerged as one of the highest grossing Indian films ever, earning ₹1.36 billion (US$29 million) worldwide.

-Critics praised the performances—particularly those of Kajol, Kapoor and Jaya Bachchan—alongside its production design, music, costume design, and emotional appeal, though some reviews criticized its extended runtime and melodramatic tone.
-At the 47th Filmfare Awards, it won five awards, including Best Actress and Best Supporting Actress, and received several honors at the IIFA, Screen, and Zee Cine Awards.
+At the 47th Filmfare Awards, it won five awards, including Best Actress (Kajol Devgan) and Best Supporting Actress (Jaya Bachchan), and received several honors at the IIFA, Screen, and Zee Cine Awards.

 Distributed in more than 100 countries, the film held the record for the highest-grossing Indian film in overseas markets until the release of Johar’s Kabhi Alvida Naa Kehna (2006).
-Over time, Kabhi Khushi Kabhie Gham has attained cult status, with Khan’s character becoming an icon, and is frequently cited as a landmark in Hindi cinema, particularly for its cultural resonance with the Indian diaspora and its role in expanding Bollywood’s global reach.